DarwinCjq/CNN-/README.md

 # CNN-
-batch normalization, dropout, SGD, get the probability of each prediction, regularization
+realize CNN with batch normalization, dropout, SGD, get the probability of each prediction, regularization Tensorflow